 Usually held on the Friday of the first week of school, there is an a special Rose Ceremony for grades 1-12.
 Here each first grader is given a white rose by a twelfth grader, making a circle of those beginning and those ending their formal Waldorf education.
 Space permitting, parents of 1st and 12th graders are invited to this ceremony.

-Under the leadership of the Parent Organization Steering Committee (POSC), parents begin intense work on preparations for the Fall Bazaar, a community fair, festival, and fundraiser held in November.
+Under the leadership of the Parent Organization Steering Committee (POSC), parents begin intense work on preparations for the Fall Bazaar, a community fair, festival, and fundraiser held the Saturday before Thanksgiving in November.
 All are expected to participate.
 Each group of class parents undertakes the planning and organization of a certain aspect of the Bazaar.
 Parents are also encouraged to participate in craft workshops held throughout the fall to make crafts to be offered at the Bazaar.
 Musical entertainment and culinary treats add to this important community event.

 At the end of September or early in October, we celebrate what we call "Michaelmas", in honor of the Archangel Michael, who according to ancient traditions courageously subdues a dragon to save the kingdom.
 What we recognize with this celebration are the powers within each of us to overcome darkness with light that gives strength and purpose in life.
 All families are invited to observe the outdoor part of our celebration that includes challenging activities and feats of strength and courage.
 A "dragon pageant" is presented by the 9th graders and a medieval sword dance is performed by the 7th graders.
 For the lower school the festival also includes an assembly attended by grades 1-8 in which the second graders present a Michaelmas play or story.
 Often the second grade parents are invited to this assembly which is held on a different day than the outdoor events.

-Held on a Saturday afternoon from 4 to 6pm, the Fall Festival is a gift to the parents in which Lower School classes present some aspect of their classroom work.
+Held on a weekend afternoon from 4 to 6pm, the Fall Festival is a gift to the parents in which Lower School classes present some aspect of their classroom work.
 High School students also perform.